trombonetopickwithyou/VR/README.md

 This application is written in HTML and JavaScript, using the A-Frame framework.

 # Some notable aspects of this program

 ### Walls and Barred Windows
 The walls are designed to be "prison-like," portraying how COVID-19 has, in many ways, imprisoned us in our own homes.

 ![barred windows](/images/barred_windows.JPG)

-The windows are cut into the walls using the A-Frame csg-meshs component developed by SebastianBaltes.
+The bars on the windows are made out of cyliders placed flush outside of the wall.
+The windows cut into the walls use the A-Frame csg-meshs component.
 This component allows for "boolean mesh operations" on constructive geometry.

 ```javascript
 <a-entity mixin="wall" csg-meshs="subtract: .window;">